JoBergs/risse/README.md

 Main page -> "Kalender" -> ASP requests for Sitzungen for fitting months -> Sitzung -> Niederschrift, Topics -> for each topic Beratungsverlauf, Anlagen, Vorlagen ->  all Anlagen for each Vorlage

 ```
-scrapy crawl muelheim -a stadt=Mülheim -a url=https://ratsinfo.muelheim-ruhr.de/buerger/allris.net.asp -a root=test -a year=2018 -a month=3 -a overwrite=True
+scrapy crawl allris -a stadt=Mülheim -a url=https://ratsinfo.muelheim-ruhr.de/buerger/allris.net.asp -a root=test -a year=2018 -a month=3 -a overwrite=True
 ```

 ## Software tests